Professional wrestling throws: Mountain bomb

 Innovated by Hiroyoshi Tenzan.
 This move sees the opponent runs towards the wrestler.
 The wrestler ducks, hooks one of the opponent's legs with one of their arms, stands up and falls backwards, flipping the opponent and driving them back first down to the mat, with the wrestler landing on top of the opponent.

 Biel throw

 The wrestler stands slightly to the side of their opponent, grabs the opponent by the nape in a single or double collar tie, and throws them forward, causing the opponent to flip over onto their back.
 It is considered a very basic technique, so basic that a forward rolling fall is commonly called a biel bump and is mainly used by very large wrestlers to emphasize power and strength over finesse.

 Brainbuster

 A brainbuster is a move in which a wrestler puts their opponent in a front facelock, hooks their tights, and lifts them up as if they were performing a vertical suplex.
-The wrestler then jumps up and falls onto their back so that the opponent lands on their head while remaining vertical.
+The wrestler then either jumps up or quickly falls onto their back so that the opponent lands on their head while remaining vertical.